yanganboada/bored-app/README.md

 - User can view local hosted events on map
 - User can save the favorite event
 - User can view saved events
-- User can send event by email
+- User can send saved events to email

 ## Preview